GUIDE ON LAKE MANYARA NATIONAL PARK IN TANZANIA

 Denise Paterson - Belmont, Australia

-EAST AFRICA SAFARI TRIP IDEA FOR LAKE MANYARA IN NORTHERN TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR LAKE MANYARA IN NORTHERN TANZANIA

 When visiting Lake Manyara (Great Rift Valley Lake), we recommend combining it with your Northern Tanzania safari to Tarangire, Ngorongoro Crater and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.